 Facts about Greek Culture

 Greece has a very unique culture.
 The way of life here is steeped in tradition and the Orthodox faith.
-Some interesting facts about Greece and the Greek culture are detailed below.
+Some interesting facts about Greece and Greek culture are detailed below.

 Spitting is considered to be good luck in Greek culture.
 This happens a lot at weddings.
 If people don’t physically spit, they at least make the “ftou ftou ftou” sound.